tommccoy1/rnn-hierarchical-biases/README.md

 # rnn-hierarchical-biases
 Code for "Does syntax need to grow on trees?
 Sources of hierarchical inductive bias in sequence to sequence networks."
-The paper can be found at [LINK NOT YET AVAILABLE], with an earlier paper available [here](https://arxiv.org/pdf/1802.09091.pdf) (the experiments in the earlier paper are mostly a subset of the ones in the newer paper, but the older one does contain some analyses that are not in the newer one).
+The paper can be found [here](https://arxiv.org/pdf/2001.03632.pdf), with an earlier paper available [here](https://arxiv.org/pdf/1802.09091.pdf) (the experiments in the earlier paper are mostly a subset of the ones in the newer paper, but the older one does contain some analyses that are not in the newer one).
 There is also a website containing detailed results at [http://rtmccoy.com/rnn_hierarchical_biases.html](http://rtmccoy.com/rnn_hierarchical_biases.html).

 Contents of this README: